-Twitter Filter collections harvest a live selection of public tweets from criteria matching keywords, locations, or users, based on the Twitter filter streaming API.
+Twitter Filter collections harvest a live selection of public tweets from criteria matching keywords, locations, languages, or users, based on the Twitter filter streaming API.
 Because tweets are collected live, tweets from the past are not included.
 (Use a Twitter search collection to find tweets from the recent past.)

-There are three different filter queries supported by SFM: track, follow, and location.
+There are four different filter queries supported by SFM: track, follow, location, and language.